apivideo/api.video-api-client-generator/templates/documentation/delivery-analytics/private-video-delivery-web-browser.md

 The same method can be applied to the [Android SDK player](https://github.com/apivideo/api.video-android-player) we offer.
 Playing the private video is simple as just passing in the video id and private token.

 In the [example folder](https://github.com/apivideo/api.video-android-player/tree/main/example) you'll be able to find the implementation using just video id and the private token.

-### Using api.video iOS SDK player to delivery private video
-{% capture content %}
-**🚧 Under construction**

-We are working on an example for iOS.
-Hang in there.
-{% endcapture %}
-{% include "_partials/callout.html" kind: "warning", content: content %}